Not-ISellStuff/CAIO/README.md

 # CAIO 1.0
 Cracking All In One

 If you would like something added to CAIO let ISellStuff know.
-If you find CAIO useful please consider leaving a star 🙂
+If you find CAIO useful consider leaving a star 🙂

 # Checkers